nomilous/phrase/README.md

             # be advised!
             # -----------
             #
-            # Certain of the notifications generated in the phrase tree
+            # Certain of the notifications traversing the messenger pipeline
-            # suspend their 'flow of execution' pending the completion
+            # originate from processes that suspend their 'flow of execution'
-            # of ALL registered middleware functions.
+            # pending the completion of ALL registered middleware functions.
             #
             #  ie. Some stuff that sends a message down the pipeline
             #      into which this middleware is registered waits for
-            #      next() before resuming.
+            #      all middleware to call next() before resuming.
             #

             next()